paays/auto-api/README.md

 # PAAYS AUTO API Version 1.0 (Closed Beta)

+## Note -
+This API is in closed beta.
+To access the endpoints please connect with the Paays team.

 ## Get Transaction by using user details

 Use this API call to obtain the details of a consumer based on conversation ID or user details.